cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 &nbsp;

 **e-puck**: The e-puck robot has a remote-control plugin library which has dependencies on C++ libraries.
-Thus, when running a extern C or Python controller for an e-puck robot on Windows, you should add the C++ dependencies to your `Path` environment variable as well.
+Thus, when running a extern C or Python controller for an e-puck robot on Windows, you should add the C++ dependencies to your `Path` environment variable as shown in the table above.

 %tab-end